Indicators of Attack Failure: Debugging and Improving Optimization of Adversarial Examples: Related Work

 \section{Related Work}

-\myparagraph{Other systematic analysis on robustness evaluations.} There have been a number of prior papers evaluating the robustness of particular defense schemes \cite{carlini17-aisec,athalye18,tramer2020adaptive}.
-These papers focus on understanding whether the robustness claims of particular defenses are true, often by performing one-off attacks or by proposing new general attack approaches that can be used to break future defenses.
-In contrast our goal is not to break any particular defense, but rather to help researchers understand when their evaluation may have gone wrong.
-In this way our paper is related to Carlini \emph{et al.}~\cite{carlini2019evaluating} that systematizes various suggestions from the literature for how to ensure that adversarial robustness evaluations are performed thoroughly.
-We imagine that our tests could be included in future recommendations for robustness evaluations.
+\myparagraph{Robustness Evaluations.} Prior work focused on re-evaluating already-published defenses~\cite{carlini17-aisec,athalye18,tramer2020adaptive,carlini2019evaluating}, showing that their adversarial robustness was significantly overestimated.
+The authors then suggested qualitative guidelines and best practices to avoid repeating the same evaluation mistakes in the future.
+However, the application of such guidelines remained mostly neglected, due to the inherent difficulty of applying them in an automated and systematic manner.
+To overcome this issue, in this work we have provided a systematic approach to debug adversarial robustness evaluations via the computation of the IoAF, which identify and characterize the main causes of failure of gradient-based attacks known to date.
+In addition, we have provided a semi-automated protocol that suggests how to apply the corresponding mitigations in the right order, whenever possible.

-\myparagraph{Benchmarks.} Related to this work, there are a number of attack benchmarks that have been constructed.
-Instead of measuring the robustness of individual schemes as the prior papers do, these benchmarks aim to provide a complete evaluation framework that can be applied to any future defense as well.
-Ling et. al~\cite{ling-19-deepsec} proposed DEEPSEC, a benchmark that tests several attacks against a wide range of defenses.
+\myparagraph{Benchmarks.} Instead of re-evaluating robustness of previously-proposed defenses with an ad-hoc approach, as the aforementioned papers do, some more systematic benchmarking approaches have been proposed.
+Ling \etal~\cite{ling-19-deepsec} have proposed DEEPSEC, a benchmark that tests several attacks against a wide range of defenses.
 However, this framework was shown to be flawed by several implementation issues and problems in the configuration of the attacks~\cite{carlini2019critique}.
-More directly relevant is Croce et al.~\cite{croce2020robustbench} who propose RobustBench~\cite{croce2020robustbench} as a benchmark that accepts state-of-the-art models as submissions, and tests their robust accuracy by applying the generalizable AutoAttack~\cite{croce2020reliable}.
-Our goals are orthogonal: instead of scoring the robustness of methods, our techniques score how likely the evaluation is to have been performed correctly.

-Hence, these benchmark would benefit from our indicators, since they might provide useful insight that can be autonomously computed.
-Here we imagine that our framework could be used to help these tools automatically detect when their evaluations are incomplete, so that they could warn the operator that there was a potential error that should be investigated.
+Croce \etal~\cite{croce2020robustbench} have proposed RobustBench, a benchmark that accepts state-of-the-art models as submissions, and tests them automatically with AutoAttack~\cite{croce2020reliable}.
+The same authors have also recently introduced some textual warnings when executing AutoAttack, which are displayed if the strategy encounters specific issues (\eg, randomness and zero gradients), taking inspiration from what we have done more systematically in this paper.
+Yao \etal~\cite{yao2021automated} have proposed an approach referred to as \textit{Adaptive AutoAttack}, which automatically tests a variety of attacks, by applying different configurations of parameters and objective functions.
+This approach has been shown to outperform AutoAttack by some margin, but at the expense of being much more computationally demanding.